nhoizey/images-responsiver/packages/eleventy-plugin-images-responsiver/docs/examples/01-without-plugin/README.md

-# Step 1: default behaviour without the plugin
+# Step 1: Default behaviour without the plugin

 ## Run it